Administrative Actions on Immigration Since 2017

 Since taking office in 2017, this administration has steadily rolled out a series of regulatory and policy changes that make it more difficult to navigate our already complicated immigration system and completely closes the door to many of those seeking a better life in this country.
 Below is a summary of administrative policy and regulatory changes proposed since January 2017 with links to more resources.
 This list is not guaranteed to include every proposed rule change.
 We will be adding information regularly.

 Rescinding Deferred Action for Childhood Arrivals (DACA): In September, 2017, the administration announced it would be ending DACA.
 This decision was immediately challenged, with multiple courts issuing injunctions to keep DACA in effect.
 USCIS is currently only processing renewal applications for DACA and will not accept first-time applications.
-The Supreme Court is hearing the case on Nov.
+The Supreme Court heard the case on Nov.
 12, 2019 and will make a decision by June, 2020.
 Read more about the possible outcomes of litigation.

 Reducing Refugee Limit: The refugee limit for Fiscal Year 2020, beginning October 1, 2019, has been reduced to 18,000, a 40% decrease from the previous year’s cap of 30,000 refugees.
 The administration also announced an executive order that creates options for local jurisdictions to reject refugees and opt out of accepting refugees.

 “Migrant Protection Protocols” – Adopted in January, 2019, this program skips the credible fear screening for migrants seeking asylum at the US-Mexico border, and sends some migrants to wait in Mexico for the duration of their US court proceedings.